apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 ### Security Risks of all committers

+#### Visibility

 * If S3Guard is used for storing metadata, then the metadata is visible to all users with read access.
 A malicious user with write access could delete entries of newly generated files, so they would not be visible.

+#### Malicious Serialized Data

+The internal metadata summary files (`.pending` and `.pendingset`) could be tampered by someone malicious, and, when parsed or interpreted by the trusted account, used to execute untrusted code, fail, etc.
+The formats are all JSON, parsed with Jackson; we expect invalid JSON to result in parse errors, and fail the job.
+Aborting the job triggers a best-effort attempt to load the pending files, ignoring those which cannot be loaded or parsed, and aborts all pending uploads identified by the loaded files.

+* None of the strings in the parsed dataset are passed through any interpreter (e.g used in SQL queries, shell commands or similar).
+Therefore (SQL) injection attacks are not possible.

+* Some of the data *may* be printed in the log files generated during process execution.
+For example, commit Id, destination Key, etc. These are all treated as plain text, and should be served up as such in any browser- hosted view of the logs.

+* Some of the data is returned in the `toString()` values of the loaded classes.
+This may also be logged, observed in IDEs.

+* None of the content in the serialized data is displayed in any web UI.
+The vulnerability there is what if this happened in the future in some downstream application: would it be possible to inject Javascript into any of the text fields, script which could then be executed in some XSS attack.
+We may wish to consider sanitizing this data on load.

+* Paths in tampered data could be modified in an attempt to commit an upload across an existing file, or the MPU ID alterated to prematurely commit a different upload.
+These attempts will not going to succeed, because the destination path of the upload is declared on the initial POST to initiate the MPU, and operations associated with the MPU must also declare the path: if the path and ID are inconsistent, the operation will fail.
+If a valid (path, MPU) tuple were inserted in a tampered-with file, the commit or abort could complete or abort the upload prematurely.
+As the malicious party must already have enough access to the target S3 store to obtain this information, they are unlikely to need to tamper with the JSON files to perform such actions.

+#### Outstanding uncommitted data and its cost

 * Killed jobs will leak uncommitted uploads, which will run up bills.
 A restarted job will automatically purge